-In the fiscal year 2018, we had scheduled to operate UVSOR-III from May to March, for 36 weeks for users.
+In the fiscal year 2019, we had scheduled to operate UVSOR-III from May to March, for 36 weeks for users.
 We had several machine troubles as described later.
-In July we had a trouble in the linac and we could not operate the machine in the top-up mode almost for one week, in adding to 12 hour loss.
+In June we had a trouble in the vacuum chamber of the booster synchrotron.
+Since we had another trouble on the beam-line vacuum in the same week, we canceled users operation for one week, which was compensated with a machine study week which had been scheduled in the latter half of the year.
 In cases of other minor troubles, we extended the operation time for compensation.
-We had a scheduled shutdown period in April and May for about 6 weeks.
+We had a scheduled shutdown period in April for 4 weeks.
 This was mainly for the scheduled maintenance works.
 We had one week shut down period in August and October, two week one around the New Years day and one week one at the end of March.
 We had 2 weeks for machine and beamline conditioning in May after the spring shut down.
-In addition, we had 4 weeks for machine conditionings and studies, in October, November, January and March.
-The machine study week in November was mainly for the machine conditioning after the annual planned power
+We had 4 weeks for machine conditionings and studies, in the latter half of the year, although one week was replaced with users run as described above.
+The machine study week in November was mainly for the machine conditioning after the annual planned power outage.

-We operated the machine for 34 weeks in the multi-bunch top-up mode at 300 mA, and 2 weeks in the single-bunch top-up mode at approximately 40 mA.
+We operated the machine for 34 weeks in the multibunch top-up mode at 300 mA, and 2 weeks in the single-bunch top-up mode at approximately 40 mA.
 The monthly statistics of the operation time and the integrated beam current are shown in Fig. 1.